CURENT/andes/docs/source/index.rst

 LTB ANDES is an open-source Python library for power system modeling, computation, analysis, and control, serving as the core simulation engine for the CURENT Large scale Testbed (LTB).
-It supports power flows calculation, transient stability simulation, and small-signal stability analysis for transmission systems.
+It supports power flow calculation, transient stability simulation, and small-signal stability analysis for transmission systems.
 ANDES implements a symbolic-numeric framework for rapid prototyping of differential-algebraic equation-based models.
 In this framework, a comprehensive